-The $35-per-month streaming bundle is only available in markets where YouTube TV can carry at least three live local broadcast channels, which right now covers about half of U.S. homes.
-And to watch YouTube TV on a television, you need a Chromecast dongle, a Chromecast-enabled Android TV device, or an Apple TV for AirPlay.
+The $40-per-month streaming bundle is only available in markets where YouTube TV can carry at least three live local broadcast channels, but that now covers about 85 percent of U.S. households.
+And in February, the YouTube TV app landed on Roku and Apple TV, joining existing apps for Android TV, Xbox One, Chromecast, Android, and iOS.

 YouTube TV: What you get

-YouTube TV is a one-size-fits-all bundle, with nearly 50 channels for $35 per month.
-The lineup includes the major broadcast networks, ESPN channels, regional sports from Fox and Comcast, cable news from MSNBC and Fox News, and a slew of entertainment channels such as FX, AMC, SyFy, and Disney Junior.
-Access to YouTube Red originals are thrown in at no extra charge, and you can add Showtime for $11 per month and Fox Soccer Plus for $15 per month.
+YouTube TV is a one-size-fits-all service, with more than 50 channels for $40 per month.
+The lineup includes the major broadcast networks, ESPN channels, regional sports from Fox and Comcast, all three major cable news networks, and a slew of entertainment channels such as FX, AMC, SyFy, and Disney Junior.
+Access to YouTube Red originals are included at no extra charge, and you can add Showtime for $11 per month and Fox Soccer Plus for $15 per month.
 (See the bottom of this review for the full channel list.)

-Each subscription entitles you to three simultaneous streams, and up to six profiles for anyone with a Google account, allowing family members to save their own favorite shows and DVR recordings (more on that shortly).
+Each subscription entitles you to three simultaneous streams, and supports up to six profiles for anyone with a Google account, allowing family members to save their own favorite shows and DVR recordings (more on that shortly).
 YouTube TV also works with about 20 TV Everywhere apps, so you can log in and watch shows even on platforms that the service doesn’t support yet.

 How YouTube TV DVR works

 YouTube TV doesn’t charge extra for DVR, like Sling TV does, nor does it set storage limits like Sling TV, Hulu, and FuboTV do.
-And while recordings expire after nine months, that’s more generous than the 28-day window afforded by Sony’s PlayStation Vue bundle.
+Instead, recordings expire after nine months, which is more generous than the 28- and 30-day windows afforded by PlayStation Vue and Philo respectively.
 The service also supports partial recordings, and it lets you watch the recorded portion of a program while it’s still airing live.
 You can pause any live TV channel and rewind through what you’ve already watched as well.

-Here’s the catch: YouTube TV replaces recordings with on-demand streams when possible, and the on-demand versions don’t allow ad-skipping.
-In those cases, expect to sit through about a minute and 30 seconds of ads for each commercial break, which tends to line up with the breaks in the live telecast.
+Here’s the catch: YouTube TV replaces recordings with on-demand streams if the latter are available, and the on-demand versions don’t allow ad-skipping.
+In some cases, you can expect to sit through about a minute and 30 seconds of ads for each commercial break, which tends to line up with the breaks in the live telecast.
 An option to pay extra for longer than nine months of storage and full ad-skipping privileges would be appreciated.

 Google reportedly conceded the on-demand issue to TV networks so it could otherwise build the DVR it wanted, and overall the tradeoff seems worthwhile.
 Some hardcore DVR users might gripe about the lack of granular controls—you can’t make one-off recordings or avoid recording reruns—but having unlimited storage means you shouldn’t have to worry about recording management in the first place.
 YouTube TV frees you to make liberal use of the “+” button that accompanies every program, and you’ll quickly build up a backlog of movies and shows to watch as a result.
-Still, an option to pay extra for full DVR privileges—like what Hulu offers with its live TV service—would be helpful.
+The only thing that’s really missing is a way to filter unwatched recordings.

 Navigating the bundle